pmarches/vedirect-hex-parser/README.md

 What hardware do I need to use this?
 ---
 From a linux computer, you need a USB-Serial TTL cable.
 Connect the RX/TX/GND pins to your victron MPPT.
 There is information how to do this on the victron website.
+I use this with a ESP32 board to talk with 4 MPPTs via a Atlas Scientific serial multiplexer.

 How do I build this?
 ---